axept/prejss/README.md

 ## Motivation

-This package could help you to migrate from PostCSS (or any kind of CSS) to JSS up to 5x time faster.
-Love your life. ❤️ Spend your time on most valuable and important things.
+This package could help you to migrate from PostCSS and any kind of styles format to JSS up to 5x time faster.
+Love ❤️ your life.
+Spend your time on most valuable and important things.

 With this package in a few minutes you can migrate to JSS from anything: